Carol Soderlund fabric dyeing workshops

 (Please label your own supplies)

-• 10-12 yards fabric for further dye explorations (PFD - prepared for dyeing - fabric recommended.
-In addition to cotton, you may bring some silk, rayon, linen or tencel.)
+• 10-15 yards fabric for further dye explorations (PFD - prepared for dyeing - fabric recommended.
+In addition to cotton, you may bring some silk, rayon, linen or tencel if you like to work in these fibers.
+Note to weavers: It is fine if you would like to bring some skeined yarns for dyeing: cotton, linen, rayon, tencel, or silk.

 Office supplies: